Breathing Space Scheme

 In a nutshell

-The Breathing Space Scheme provides protection from further interest, charges and enforcement action on debt problems for a period of 42 days, while debtors seek advice.
+Due to commence in May 21, the Breathing Space Scheme provides protection from further interest, charges and enforcement action on debt problems for a period of 42 days, while debtors seek advice

 To qualify for breathing Space Scheme, debtors will need to: